foxihd/hugo-brewm/README.md

 > [!NOTE]
 > You can also explore on how Hugo works with exampleSite on this theme with following command:
-> `hugo serve --minify --source exampleSite --themesDir ../.. `
+> `hugo serve --minify --gc --source exampleSite --themesDir ../.. `

 4. With Hugo running, you can now live configure your site and begin writing articles.
 Some templates might persist until you clear the build cache, please stop the running hugo server (`ctrl + c`) and before you rebuild, run: